 Cardiac-specific promoters like cardiac troponin T (cTnT) can help limit the expression of AAV-delivered genes to CMs, but do not enable targeted gene expression in other heart cells (e.g. CFs).
-Additionally, the level of gene expression from these promoters may not be sufficient for therapeutic effect in some settings.
+Additionally, the level of gene expression from these promoters may not be sufficient for therapeutic effect for some targets.